azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 In these steps, you will provision a Web App and an API App within a single App Service Plan.

-1. Sign in to the Azure Portal (<https://portal.azure.com>).
+1. Sign in to the Azure Portal (<https://portal.azure.com>)

-2. Select +Create a resource, then select Web + Mobile, and finally select Web App.
+2. Select +Create a resource, then select Web + Mobile, and finally select Web App

     ![Under the Azure Marketplace in the Azure Portal, New pane, Web + Mobile is selected.
 Under Featured, Web App (Quickstart tutorial) is circled.](media/image21.png 'Azure Markeplace create a resource')

 3. On the Create Web App blade, enter the following:

-    - App Name: Provide **a unique name** that is indicative of this resource being used to host the Concierge+ chat website. (e.g., conciergepluschatapp)
+    - App Name: Provide **a unique name** that is indicative of this resource being used to host the Concierge+ chat website (e.g., conciergepluschatapp)

-    - Subscription: **Select your subscription**.
+    - Subscription: **Select your subscription**

-    - Resource Group: Select Use existing, and select the **intelligent-analytics** resource group created previously.
+    - Resource Group: Select Use existing, and select the **intelligent-analytics** resource group created previously

     - OS: **Windows**

-    - App Service plan/Location: Select **Create new**, and enter **awchatplus** for the App Service plan name, select the location you used for the resource group created previously, and choose a Pricing tier of **S1 Standard**.
+    - App Service plan/Location: Select **Create new**, and enter **awchatplus** for the App Service plan name, select the location you used for the resource group created previously, and choose a Pricing tier of **S1 Standard**

-    - Select **OK** on the New App Service Plan blade.
+    - Select **OK** on the New App Service Plan blade

-    - Select **Create** to provision both Web App and the App Service Plan.
+    - Select **Create** to provision both Web App and the App Service Plan

     ![The Create web app blade fields display the previously mentioned settings.
 The App Service plan blade and the New App Service plan blade also display.](media/image22.png 'Create web app blade')

-4. When provisioning completes, navigate to your new Web App in the portal by clicking on **App Services**, and then selecting your web app.
+4. When provisioning completes, navigate to your new Web App in the portal by clicking on **App Services**, and then selecting your web app

     ![In the Azure Portal, in the App Services pane, under Name, conciergepluschatapp has a status of running, and is circled.](media/image23.png 'Azure Portal, App Services pane')

-5. On the App Service blade, select **Application settings**.
+5. On the App Service blade, select **Application settings**

     ![Under Settings, Application settings is circled.](media/image24.png 'Settings section')

-6. Select the toggle for **Web Sockets** to **On**.
+6. Select the toggle for **Web Sockets** to **On**

     ![The Web sockets toggle has the On button selected.](media/image25.png 'Web sockets toggle')

-7. Select **Save**.
+7. Select **Save**

     ![Save is selected](media/image26.png 'Save option')

-16. Now, it's time to create an API App.
+16. Now, it's time to create an API App

-17. Select **+Create a resource, Web + Mobile, API App**.
-(Sometimes API App does not appear on the list.
+17. Select **+Create a resource, Web + Mobile, API App** (Sometimes API App does not appear on the list.
 If that happens, simply click + New and search for API App.)

     ![The Api App selection is shown](media/image29.png 'API App')

 18. On the Create API App blade enter the following:

-    - App name: Provide a **unique name** for this API app that reflects it will host the Chat Search API (e.g., ChatSearchApi).
+    - App name: Provide a **unique name** for this API app that reflects it will host the Chat Search API (e.g., ChatSearchApi)

-    - Subscription: Select the same subscription as used previously.
+    - Subscription: Select the same subscription as used previously

-    - Resource Group: Select the **intelligent-analytics** Resource Group.
+    - Resource Group: Select the **intelligent-analytics** Resource Group

-    - App Service plan/Location: Select the **awchatplus** App Service plan.
+    - App Service plan/Location: Select the **awchatplus** App Service plan

-    - Select **Create**.
+    - Select **Create**

       ![The Create API app blade fields display the previously mentioned settings.
 The App Service plan blade and the New App Service plan blade also display.](media/image30.png 'Create API app blade')